 - Whether a parent has a physical handicap

 - A parent's sexual orientation (unless the parent's sexual practices put the child in physical danger)

 Religious beliefs can be a particularly contentious subject in custody negations.
 Fortunately, California state law prohibits religious beliefs from being a factor in determining custody.
 If you find yourself embroiled in a custody or visitation dispute for any reason, it is in your best interests to consult a skilled family law attorney in San Diego.
-Mattis Law, A.P.C. has been helping parents maintain healthy relationships with their children for over four decades.
+Mattis Law, A.P.C. has been helping parents maintain healthy relationships with their children since 2014.
 Call (858) 328-4400 today for a free consultation.

 - Child Custody and Religious Beliefs